XenorInspire/WorgenX-old/README.md

 #### For Windows :

-Go to the compilator folder and start WinCompilator.cmd.
+Go to the compilator folder and start *WinCompilator.cmd*.

 #### For Linux/MacOS :